-The Financial Year does not have to coincide with the calendar year, which means it can start or end on any day within the year.
-However, the Financial Year is normally 12 months long - just like a calendar year.
+As we’ve mentioned, it doesn’t have to coincide with a calendar year, which means it can start or end on any day within the year.
+However, the financial year is normally 12 months long (just like a calendar year).
 So, how do you know when your company’s financial year begins or ends?

-How to Determine A Financial Year End For a New Company in Singapore?
+How To Determine an FYE for a New Company in Singapore

-How Long Should My Company’s First Financial Year Be?
+How Long Should My Company’s First Fiscal Year Be?

-While formally your very first Financial Year can be as long as 18 months, the IRAS - national tax administrator - operates with 12 month-long periods.
-Any period longer than 12 months will be split and assessed as 2 independent periods even if from your point of view, this period is a single Financial Year.
-It may directly affect the amount of taxes you’ll need to pay, especially if you want to enjoy tax exemption schemes.
-Thus, you should consider what exemptions you’d like to file for before you set the date of your first FYE.
+While your very first fiscal year can be as long as 18 months, the IRAS - national tax administrator - operates with 12-month-long periods.
+Any period longer than 12 months will be split and assessed as 2 independent periods, even if from your point of view, this period is a single financial year.
+When considering this, you can see how it may directly affect the amount of taxes you’ll need to pay, especially if you want to enjoy tax exemption schemes.
+This is why it’s important to consider what exemptions you’d like to file for before you set the date of your first FYE.

 Can I Change My Company’s Financial Year End?

-Yes, but only for the current or previous Financial Year.
-However, you cannot change your company’s FYE if statutory deadlines for the holding of Annual General Meeting, filing of Annual Returns or sending of financial statements have passed.
+You can change only for the current or previous fiscal year.
+However, you cannot change your FYE if statutory deadlines for the holding of your company’s Annual General Meeting (AGM), filing of annual returns or sending of financial statements have passed.

-You can change FYE by sending a notice to the Registrar, but you’ll need the Registrar’s approval if:
+You can change FYE by sending a notice to the Registrar to put this process into action, but you’ll need the Registrar’s approval if:

-- if the change in FYE will make your financial year longer than 18 months,
+- The change in FYE will make your financial year longer than 18 months,

-- if it is the third request for the change of FYE; or
+- It’s the third request for the change of FYE

-- if the FYE was changed within the last 5 years (from the last changed FYE).
+- The FYE was changed within the last 5 years (from the last changed FYE)

 If you have more questions regarding changing the FYE of your company, you don’t have to figure it out yourself.
-Drop us a question any time of the day and our experienced corporate secretaries in Singapore will get your doubts sorted.
+Drop us a question any time of the day and our experienced corporate secretaries in Singapore will get you on your way!